kyegomez/zeta/docs/zeta/models/andromeda.md

 This documentation provides details on the functionality of the Andromeda class from the zeta.models library.

-The Andromeda class is a transformer-based model helper class that acts as a wrapper for the Transformer and AutoregressiveWrapper modules, defaulting or accepting user-specified values in its configuration.
+The Andromeda class is a transformer-based model helper class that acts as a wrapper for the Transformer and AutoRegressiveWrapper modules, defaulting or accepting user-specified values in its configuration.

 Features of the Andromeda model include but are not limited to:
 - Configurable model dimensions, including token count, maximum sequence length, layer depth, and head dimensions.